briandfoy/cpan-security-advisory/CONTRIBUTING.md

 	$ perl util/make_record CVE-2022-1234 Some-Package

+With no arguments, `util/make_record` will prompt your for the info it needs.

 Add that record to `cpansa/CPANSA-Some-Package.yml`.
 If that file already exists, you'll probably have to strip the leading `---` line from the `util/make_record` output since you aren't starting the YAML structure.

-Once you add the new record, verify that the YAML is valid.
-Test all the files:

-	$ make test_all

-While you are working, you may want to test just the new files because there are so many:

-	$ make test_new
+To test the YAML files, run the the author tests:

+	$ prove -Ilib xt

 The tests use `yamllint` if it is available.
 You can do this yourself to ensure it doesn't warn about anything.
 We accept the default settings